 When it comes to startups the main question entrepreneurs juggle with is, “where is the money?”.
-Apart form investor, banks in India are also taking keen interest in facilitating new age entrepreneurs with attractive business loans and funding schemes.
-Let’s take a look at what do these banks have in store for startups and how to incur sweet benefits using bank loans for business for growth and sustainability.
+Apart from investors, Indian banks are also taking a keen interest in facilitating new age entrepreneurs with attractive business loans and various funding schemes.
+Let’s take a look at what do these banks have in store for startups and how to incur sweet benefits using business loans from banks for growth and sustainability.

 Bank Loan for Startups

-Today, banks thrive harder to provide monetary security by introducing special loans for business which include:
+Today, banks thrive harder to provide monetary security by introducing special business loans which include:

 Working Capital Loan

-The purpose is to fund company’s everyday or short term operational needs.
+The purpose is to fund company’s every day or short-term operational needs.
 These needs include wages, rent, inventory costs and so on.
-Seasonal businesses can opt for working capital loan as their business activity is reduced or low otherwise.
-For example: Fire cracker manufacturing companies will make maximum sales during Diwali whereas companies producing umbrellas will make most profits from June to September in India.
+Seasonal businesses can opt for a working capital loan as their business activity is reduced or low otherwise.
+For example, companies manufacturing firecrackers will make maximum sales during Diwali whereas companies producing umbrellas will make most profits from June to September in India.

 - Intermediate Term: This type of term loan runs for less than 3 years and is paid in monthly installments.
 A balloon payment process, wherein a portion of the total amount is paid initially and the rest is paid altogether in the final repayment, is also eligible here.

-- Long Term: As the name suggests, it can last upto 3-25 years.
-The most common type of long-term loan are bonds.
+- Long Term: As the name suggests, it can last up to 3-25 years.
+The most common type of long-term loan is bonds.
 Bond sales bring in immediately.
-The only distinguisher between an intermediate and long term loan is: the time period for which the loan is sanctioned.
-It also limits other financial support a company may take on such as: other debts, dividends, etc.
+The only distinguisher between an intermediate and long-term loan is the time period for which the loan is sanctioned.
+It also limits other financial support a company may take on such as other debts, dividends, etc.

-In this type, the borrower pledges his property or other valuable assets to the lender, in this case a bank, in order to secure loan.
+In this type, the borrower pledges his property or other valuable assets to the lender, in this case, a bank, in order to secure loans.
 This pledged property is known as a collateral.
 Once the collateral is secured by the bank, it has full authority and charge over it.
-It means, it can be seized, liquidated or sold by the bank at any time incase, the borrower faulters to repay in time.
+It means, it can be seized, liquidated or sold by the bank at any time in case, the borrower faulters to repay in time.
 Here the bank evaluates the company’s (borrower’s) present earnings over its credibility.

-Business loans in India are usually granted for amount ranging from Rs.
-50,000 upto 75 Lakhs.
+Business loans in India are usually granted for an amount ranging from Rs.
+50,000 to 75 Lakhs.
 But this amount may vary as per the terms and conditions laid down by the banks.
 However, it is always recommended to go through the T&C before finalizing any type.